marrow16/Binder/README.md

 The binding selectors are the property names of the object passed to the binding constructor.
 These property names use 'standard' CSS query syntax - as used by `.querySelectror()` or `.querySelectorAll()`.
 Each specified binding selector (CSS query) **must** only select one node from the template - if more than one node within the template for the binding selector is found, the Binder constructor will throw an exception.

-To allow for bindings to attributes, properties and events some additional 'special' tokens can be added to the end of the binding selectors - these are:-
+To allow for bindings to attributes, properties and events some additional 'special' tokens can be added to the end of the binding selectors - these are:

 <table>
     <tr>